The Moka app allows you to start investing for your future, even if all you can spare is loose change.

 Your funds are invested using low-cost ETF portfolios that are designed to fit your risk tolerance and investment objectives.

-You can invest using a non-registered, TFSA or RRSP account.
+You can invest using non-registered, TFSA, or RRSP accounts.
 Socially Responsible Investing options are also available.

 A regular Moka account also offers:

 Cash Back: When you shop at participating retailers through the app, you earn cash back and discounts.
 Some of the offers available at the time of this writing include: